Stormwater

 Harvard Bloomberg Collaboration Track

-The City will be taking part in the Harvard Bloomberg Collaboration Track, a 6-month intensive stakeholder engagement and training to inform strategies toward investing in infrastructure, updating policies and practices, and generating the resources and revenue to make Providence climate ready.
-The City will be focusing on its stormwater infrastructure planning and during participation, the Stormwater Project Management team and Stormwater Task Force will both take part in collaboration track to better prepare recommendations to City Council and State Legislature.
+The City will be taking part in the Harvard Bloomberg Collaboration Track, a 6-month intensive stakeholder engagement and training to inform strategies toward investing in infrastructure, updating policies and practices, and generating the resources and revenue to make Providence climate-ready.
+The City will focus on its stormwater infrastructure planning, and during participation, the Stormwater Project Management team and Stormwater Task Force will collaborate on the track to better prepare recommendations for the City Council and the State Legislature.

 SNEP SOAR Flooding Solutions Grant